cfpb/jenkins-shared-libraries/README.md

 ## Usage

-Currently this repo has a `sendEmail` var that can be inovked after importing it.
-Once the entire share library has been imported, `sendEmail` is available at the top level.
+Currently this repo has a `sendEmail` var that can be invoked after importing it.
+Once the entire shared library has been imported, `sendEmail` is available at the top level.
 E.g.

 ```